-'Lopetegui is the third best Spanish coach in percentage of victories in Champions League'
+'Lopetegui is the second best Spanish coach in percentage of victories in Champions League'

 Understanding football as a whole.
 As a coach I aspire that my teams dominate all facets of the game, both offensive and defensive.
 But for all this to happen, I want to create a group tremendously ambitious at both the individual and the collective level.
 My thought is that in football the systems are no longer that important; what really matters are the styles and decision-making.